 Although many neurodivergent people don’t interview well due to social communication challenges, they bring their own distinct benefits to the workplace.
 The most important benefit?
 Neurodiversity introduced a new way of thinking and doing things that companies may not have previously thought about.
 With a brand new view of the world, companies may uncover creative new approaches to current operational processes that save time and manhours while subsequently increasing productivity.

 Other benefits of neurodiversity your company might receive include:

 - More Creativity

 - Access to employees with better pattern recognition

 - Long-term employment from ASD employees who value routine

 How Can We Ensure Neurodiversity In the Workplace?

 The best way to ensure neurodiversity in the workplace is to overhaul hiring practices and build supportive programs.
 Many neurodivergent people don’t do well during interviews, but they have a lot to bring to a team and make excellent, hardworking employees.
 We need to train human resource departments and hiring managers to include neurodivergent people when sorting through the talent pool.

 Exploring reasonable accommodations for neurodivergent employees also helps.
 Any accommodation you can make without too much trouble should be considered reasonable.
 For example, someone with ADHD may need more frequent breaks but do as much (or more) work as a neurotypical employee in the time between.
 At the end of the day, the most important thing is to look at employees as individuals.

-If you’re interested in learning more about the benefits of neurodiversity (within the workplace or daily life), contact the Sachs Center today.
-We provide online diagnostic evaluations, coaching, therapy, and in-person neuropsychological testing.
-We’re more than happy to answer any questions or connect you with services that can help you begin reaping the benefits of neurodiversity in your workplace today.
+If you’re interested in learning more about the benefits of neurodiversity (within the workshop or daily life), contact the Sachs Center today.
+We provide online diagnostics, coaching, therapy, and in-person neuropsychological testing.
+We’re more than happy to answer any questions or connect you with services that can help you begin reaping the benefits of neurodiversity in your work-place today.